colinmorris/instacart-basket-prediction/pairs/README.md

 Then...

   # generate npy files for train vectors and labels
-  ./vectorize.py -b <boost-model> train test validation
+  ./vectorize.py (--uniprods) -b <boost-model> train test validation
+  # ^ (takes around 15 min for train, 20 min for everything)
   # train
   ./train.py

 To get some feel for the learned weights (how many of each type are non-zero, which pids and pid pairs have the highest and lowest weights, the weight on the upstream booster score) run...

  ./poke_weights.py

+For generating pdict for submission

+  vectorize.py (--uniprods) -b <boost> --testmode ktest precompute_probs.py --fold ktest

 # Varying hps etc.